fetchai/docs-archived/etch-language-guide/docs/smart-contract-intro.md

 Smart contracts can be used for voting applications, crowdfunding, auctions, multi-signature wallets, identity verification, and much more.

-`etch` builds up smart contracts using `State` and `PersistentMap` data structures and the `Address` type which represents account owners and gives access to respective balances.
+`etch` builds up smart contracts using `State` data structures and the `Address` type which represents account owners and gives access to respective balances.